Skip to Content

 By Kyle Feldscher, CNN

-Paris (CNN) — It’s the moment everyone’s been waiting for.
+Bercy Arena, Paris (CNN) — It was the moment everyone’s been waiting for, and it lived up to the hype.

-The Americans enter the day as the favorites after cruising through qualifying on Sunday, finishing five points clear of the Italian and Chinese teams.
-But the day was not without a nerve-wracking moment when Biles aggravated a calf injury and appeared to be in a good deal of pain.
+The Americans entered the day as the favorites after cruising through qualifying on Sunday, finishing five points clear of the Italian and Chinese teams.
+They had much the same experience on Tuesday as they recaptured their gold medal in dominant fashion.

 It’s hard to overstate just how much this competition is about Biles or how closely watched she is after her shocking exit from this competition in Tokyo.
 On Sunday during qualifying, the 20,000-seat Bercy Arena fell silent – aside from the bursts of cheers that followed her powerful twists and soaring flips and the explosions of noise when she finished her routines.

-While Biles’ obstacles in Tokyo were mental, she’s facing a physical one on Tuesday.
+While Biles’ obstacles in Tokyo were mental, she faced a physical one on Tuesday.
 During a warmup for her floor routine, Biles aggravated a bother in her calf that her coach said she had first felt a couple of weeks before the Olympics.
 She left the arena floor for the locker room area and returned with her lower leg heavily taped.

 The same thing happened in the individual vault qualifying.
 Biles and American Jade Carey will take the US’ spots in the vault finals, leaving Chiles – who again finished in fourth – to watch.